ultradian/wikidump_clean/README.md

 * 259,427,121 lines
 * 6,552,490 `</page>` tags; of these, the longest contains 4,380,421 characters.

-For development and quick testing, I have created a smaller version using the first 500 pages. [`enwiki-20080312-pages-articles-short.xml`]()  Its filesize is only 7MB.
+For development and quick testing, I have created a smaller version using the first 500 pages. [`enwiki-20080312-pages-articles-short.xml`](https://github.com/ultradian/textAnalysis/blob/master/enwiki-20080312-pages-articles-short.xml)  Its filesize is only 7MB.

 ## Cleaning scripts
+I first created a cleaning script in Perl, [`clean.pl`](https://github.com/ultradian/textAnalysis/blob/master/clean.pl) since that is the kind of thing that Perl was made for.
+After I built it, I got to thinking about whether a program in [Julia](http://julialang.org/) would be faster, since speed is one of its goals.
+So I created an equivalent script, [`clean.jl`](https://github.com/ultradian/textAnalysis/blob/master/clean.jl).
+I then got some [great input](http://stackoverflow.com/questions/42891650/can-you-preallocate-space-for-a-string-in-julia/42972984#42972984) from [Dan Getz](http://stackoverflow.com/users/3580870/dan-getz) and the suggestion I should do some testing.

+## Script comparisons

+## Cleaned Data